 Binocular diplopia suggests disconjugate alignment of the eyes.
 There are only 2 images, and they are of equal quality.
-There are many possible causes of binocular diplopia (see Table 6: Symptoms of Ophthalmologic Disorders: Some Causes of Binocular Diplopia).
+There are many possible causes of binocular diplopia (see see Some Causes of Binocular Diplopia).
 The most common are

 Most commonly, the eyes are misaligned because of a disorder affecting the cranial nerves innervating the extraocular muscles (3rd, 4th, or 6th cranial nerves).
 These palsies may be isolated and idiopathic or the result of various disorders involving the cranial nerve nuclei or the infranuclear nerve or nerves.
 Other causes involve mechanical interference with ocular motion or a generalized disorder of neuromuscular transmission.